 Relying on information about formatting only to fit ATS isn’t right.
 Not all companies use it.
 You should target to make it readable for recruiters and hiring managers.
 Let’s take a look closer on how to do so.

 The ATS doesn’t have a font preference as long as it’s readable.
 It’s fine as long as it’s not like script font.
 Keywords will boost your application, but there are other things, and it doesn’t matter if not all of them are present within your application.
 And it’s not reading and rejecting your resume alone automatically.
 When job hunting, it’s always important to design a resume that a human will read, but just know that the ATS isn’t as big a deal as you think.
-And if it’s going to read or pass your resume and spit it out, usually it does that.
+And if it’s going to read or pass your CV and spit it out, usually it does that.

-If you have a two-page resume, but it’s full of fluff and cliches and information that’s nice to know about you, but it’s not targeted or strategic in line with the job post, then there’s a waste of space.
+If it’s a two-page document, but it’s full of fluff and cliches and information that’s nice to know about you, but it’s not targeted or strategic in line with the job post, then there’s a waste of space.
 If you have a one-page resume, like one of those pretty Etsy templates with just a few headings, key points, and light on the content, or so crammed sample with size eight font because you’ve tried to put everything onto one page, that’s going to hurt your chances as well.
 So you don’t want to do that either.

 It depends on what you must put within this document to convince recruiters.
 It’s a teaser trailer, not the feature film, the feature film is you in the interview, but it’s what you need to put in there to convince them to give you an interview.

 You want to put a decent amount of information, but every line that recruiters skim should make them think, that’s great for this role.
 Remember, this is a pitch document, and it’s highly tailored.
 You should keep it relatively concise while still being robust and impactful.